sundvall/sundvall-portfolio/content/portfolio/vattenfall-my-pages/index.md

 ---

-At Vattenfall me and my crossfunctional team cream created content and components for customers of electricity and content editors managing the site.
+At Vattenfall me and my crossfunctional team cream created components for customers and editors.

 The components were created as webcomponents possible to use from cms (episerver), and integrated library components to provide consistency of appearance.

 Storybook was used to document and develop library components in isolation.